Hirenht40/live-class-project-03/README.md

 I am Hirenkumar Trivedi.
 Passionate to become a Full Stack Web Developer.

-## Project Name : **Justice Page !**
+## Project Name : **Law home page !**

-This is Justice page, it is a part of Javascript web development bootcamp, Created this page with HTML and CSS.
+This is Law home page, it is a part of Javascript web development bootcamp, Created this page with HTML and CSS.

 </br>